pydantic/pydantic/docs/usage/dataclasses.md

 1. You can read more about `validate_assignment` in [model_config](model_config.md#validate-assignment).

 !!! note
-    Pydantic dataclasses do not support [`extra='allow'`](model_config.md#extra-attributes), where extra fields passed to the initializer would be stored as extra attributes on the dataclass.
+    Pydantic dataclasses support [`extra`](model_config.md#extra-attributes) configuration to `ignore`, `forbid`, or `allow` extra fields passed to the initializer.
+However, some default behavior of stdlib dataclasses may prevail.

-    `extra='ignore'` is still supported for the purpose of ignoring unexpected fields while parsing data; they just won't be stored on the instance.
+    For example, extra fields are omitted when `print`ing a Pydantic dataclass with allowed extra fields.

 ## Nested dataclasses